 “Right now, just about every IT department has been working all weekend rolling this out,” Dan Wire, spokesman at Fireeye Security, told the Associated Press.

 Throughout the WannaCry attack, Maintech’s servers and services were completely unaffected by the virus.
 As a result, and even more importantly, none of Maintech’s customers were affected either.
 The reason is quite simple: Unlike many companies who failed to keep their software up-to-date, Maintech’s software was patched and secure against the virus.

-This well illustrates the benefits of a third-party IT provider.
+This illustrates the benefits of a third party maintenance IT provider.
 Planning ahead to reduce costs, downtime and surprises—not to mention avoiding catastrophe—should be high on any company’s priority list.
 The reality, however, is that most IT departments struggle to keep up with the litany of proactive steps that need to be taken to prevent this kind of disaster.

 In contrast, Maintech Client Management leverages Microsoft Configuration manager (SCCM) to ensure prompt software patching and delivery, while using Data Protection Manager (SCDPM) for backup services.
 This ensures that whether clients use Windows or Linux, their software is kept up-to-date with the latest bug fixes and security patches available.

 Most experts expect the next WannaCry-style attack to be far worse.
 To help ensure your company weathers that attack and any others, contact Maintech to see what a dedicated, third-party IT provider can do for you.